Who are the STEAM TAC specialists?

 - In the days following the immersion experience, the classroom teacher:

-- Completes a post visit survey.
+- Completes a post-visit survey.

 - Leads group discussion to recap success, difficulties and unexpected events.